secretstartups/handbook/content/handbook/engineering/development/ops/deploy/environments/_index.md

 #### Frontend, Go and Ruby Meetings

 These are optional meetings on the team calendar.
 Everyone on the team is welcome.
-It is prioritized to be at a time where as many of the Engineers who work primarily on the correspding topics can attend.
+It is prioritized to be at a time where as many of the engineers who work primarily on the corresponding topics can attend.

 These meetings are not too formal and also provide time for the engineers across time zones to discuss ongoing projects, ask questions, pair up, and catch up.
 We go through any